 I highly recommend doing some light cardio either jogging or doing some skipping circuits that you can find on YouTube before you go to your first Muay Thai class, to reach an adequate level of fitness.

 You will also hit the bag with various punches, kicks knees, and elbows and this carries a small risk of injury if you perform techniques improperly.
 I hurt my knee kicking the bag so you need to be watchful.

 You must hit the bag with proper technique and there’s a risk of injuring your wrist if you’re not careful.
 You should always wear hand wraps and a pair of training gloves when hitting a bag.
-You can see my recommendations and buying guides for wraps here with the best gloves here.

 You will find you will get bruises from kicking and kneeing the heavy bag in your gym, depending on the bag itself.
 Now, this DOES hurt but your shins will condition themselves in a few weeks.

 Check this video out for a guide on how to hit the heavy bag which should help you when you start training!

 Now pad work is a key in Muay Thai and carries with it a low- medium risk of injury.

 It involves one person holding a pair of Thai pads(click here to see some on Amazon), for the other person to strike with punches, elbows, knees, etc.

 Just like bag work you must make sure your hands are properly wrapped up and your wearing good quality gloves.